-Over the next three years WREDA will build on its 2016 achievements which include attracting technology service centre Concentrix to Wellington, the ground breaking LookSee talent attraction programme and the continued attraction of concert events to the Westpac Stadium.
+Over the next three years WREDA will build on its 2016 achievements.
+These include attracting technology service centre Concentrix to Wellington, the ground breaking LookSee talent attraction programme and the continued attraction of major events to Wellington, and performance events to the venues we manage.
 WREDA will implement and deliver programmes, new and existing, which will aim to shift the dial on Wellington's key economic indicators.